stackhpc/stackhpc-kayobe-config/doc/source/configuration/magnum-capi.rst

 A new driver for Magnum has been written which is an alternative to Heat (as Heat gets phased out due to maintenance burden) and instead uses the Kubernetes `Cluster API project <https://cluster-api.sigs.k8s.io>`_ to manage the OpenStack infrastructure required by Magnum clusters.
 The idea behind the Cluster API (CAPI) project is that infrastructure is managed using Kubernetes-style declarative APIs, which in practice means a set of Custom Resource Definitions (CRDs) and Kubernetes `operators <https://kubernetes.io/docs/concepts/extend-kubernetes/operator/>`_ to translate instances of those custom Kubernetes resources into the required OpenStack API resources.
 These same operators also handle resource reconciliation (i.e. when the Kubernetes custom resource is modified, the operator will make the required OpenStack API calls to reflect those changes).

 The new CAPI driver and the old Heat driver are compatible and can both be active on the same deployment, and the decision of which driver is used for a given template depends on certain parameters inferred from the Magnum cluster template.
-For the new driver, these parameters are ``{'server_type' : 'vm', 'os': 'ubuntu', 'coe': kubernetes'}``.
+For the new driver, these parameters are ``{'server_type': 'vm', 'os': 'ubuntu', 'coe': kubernetes'}``.
 Drivers can be enabled and disabled using the ``disabled_drivers`` parameter in the ``[drivers]`` section of ``magnum.conf``.

 Deployment Prerequisites
 ========================